lucianbluescher/EDS214-Final/README.md

 * data: Contains raw untouched data
 * scratch: Spaghetti files of trial and error before working product
-* docs: Scripts and cleaned data files used for final Rmd
+* docs: Analysis scripts and cleaned data files used for final Rmd and figure
-* figs: Plots and Figure 3
+* Outputs: Final Rmd and Figure

+## How it works

+# Flowchart

+# Analysis